nginx/unit-docs/source/howto/grafana.rst

           }
       }

-   See :ref:`Go application options <configuration-external>` and the Grafana `docs
+   See :ref:`Go application options <configuration-external>` and the |app|
+   `docs
    <https://grafana.com/docs/grafana/latest/installation/configuration/#static-root-path>`_
    for details.

 #. .. include:: ../include/howto_upload_config.rst

-   After a successful update, Grafana should be available on the listener's IP and port:
+   After a successful update, |app| should be available on the listener's IP and port:

    .. image:: ../images/grafana.png